overviewer/Minecraft-Overviewer/docs/config.rst

         once it has been rendered once.

-        For an expansion to the bounds, because chunks in the new bounds have the same mtime as the old, tiles will not automatically be updated.
+        For an expansion to the bounds, because chunks in the new bounds have the same mtime as the old, tiles will not automatically be updated, leaving strange artifacts along the old border.
 You may need to use :option:`--forcerender` to force those tiles to update.
+(You can use the ``forcerender`` option on just one render by adding ``'forcerender':
-        (You can define the ``forcerender`` option on just one render)
+        True`` to that render's configuration)

-        For reductions to the bounds, because there is currently no mechanism to detect tiles that shouldn't exist but do, old tiles may remain and will not get deleted.
-The only fix for this currently is to delete that render directory entirely and render it again with :option:`--forcerender`.
+        For reductions to the bounds, you will need to render your map at least once with the :option:`--check-tiles` mode activated so that tiles that should no longer exist will be detected and deleted.

 ``forcerender``
     This is a boolean.
 If set to ``True`` (or any non-false value) then this